-Hackotronic (minor action): Once per scene, access an electronic device that you have line-of-sight to.
-You have access to it and for the rest of the scene you can use a minor action to hack it in any way the Director considers remotely feasible (for example: overheat, extract information, reprogram, all sorts of stuff).
+Hackotronic: Once per scene, spend 2 AP to access an electronic device that you have line-of-sight to.
+You have access to it and for the rest of the scene you can spend 2 AP to hack it in any way the Director considers remotely feasible (for example: overheat, extract information, reprogram, all sorts of stuff).
 Hacking military-grade equipment may require a roll against a difficulty level set by the director.